Most firms have a sales team that is responsible for bringing in new Quality leads. You, as a freelancer, must be that sales team.

 What Is The Concept Of Freelance Lead Generation?

 Simply defined, freelancing lead generation is the process of recruiting your potential clients and enticing them to hire you.
-These prospective customers are referred to as leads.
+These prospecting list of customers are referred to as leads.

 You are the most knowledgeable about your potential clientele.
 And you’re surely aware that you can find them in a variety of ways.